Through Grit and Grime in Thessaloniki with Kids

 The 4th century rotunda – one of 15 UNESCO heritage sites in the historic center.

 For me, good food is not hard to find in Greece.
 Along with archaeological sites, cultural immersion opportunities, and spirit.
-So until I develop a deeper appreciation for Thessaloniki, it’s still a stopover en route to our annual big fat Greek gatherings in Chalkidiki.
+So until I develop a deeper appreciation for Thessaloniki, it’s still a stopover en route to our annual big fat Greek gathering of friends in the paradisiacal waters of Chalkidiki.

-From my still superficial standpoint, here is one version of how to maximise your city experience with kids.
+From my still-superficial standpoint, here is one version of how to maximise your city trip with kids.
 Dollops of choux and cream, and an irresistible Danish knick-knack shop is partly my answer.

 WHERE TO STAY